Classic Greek Baklava

 Baklava is not a difficult recipe, once you know a few tricks.
 First, get all your ingredients ready.
 Nuts should be chopped, filo defrosted and in the refrigerator, and damp towel ready to cover the filo while you’re layering.
 The sugar syrup should be made and chilled before you start your assembly.
 Here’s how to make baklava:

 - Melt the butter and grease your baking pan with a pastry brush.

 - Mix together the nuts and sugar and set aside.

 - Open your filo and cover with the plastic or parchment from the box, then a damp towel to keep the pastry from getting dry and brittle.

 - Layer half the filo dough, brushing each layer with butter, into the prepared pan.

-- After the first have of the filo is in the pan, spread the nut mixture over the surface.
+- After the first half of the filo is in the pan, spread the nut mixture over the surface.

 - Continue layering and buttering the rest of the filo over the nuts.

 - Cut the baklava on the diagonal in one direction, then the other to form lozenge (or thin rhombus) shapes, then bake as directed.

 - As soon as the baklava comes out of the oven, evenly pour over the cold sugar syrup.
 Let the baklava cool to room temperature, then dig in!

 Baklava is a sweet dessert pastry made of layers of filo dough, nuts, and sweet syrup to hold it all together.
 The nuts, syrup, and flavorings vary depending on the baker.